Australian Spiders

 To get bitten you have to actually stick your hand into the web of a spider, they rarely leave their nest.
 The fangs of the Redback Spider are tiny.
 Even if you do manage to get bitten the bite is likely ineffective.
 In addition the Redback Spider venom is a very slow acting toxin, and most people don't show any reaction to it (except it itches like crazy).

-Honest, if you go and see a doctor here and tell them a Redback bit you, they'll just tell you to go home and put ice on it.
+Honest, if you go and see a doctor here and tell them a Redback spider bit you, they'll probably just tell you to go home and put ice on it.
+(At least that is what happened to a work collegue.)

 A pressure immobilisation bandage as used for snake bites or funnel-web spider bites is not recommended.
-If you do develop severe pain or start feeling sick then you should seek medical help.
+If you do develop severe pain or start feeling sick then you should of course go and seek medical help.

 Antivenom is available and there is a lot of time (days!) to administer it.
-Nobody has died from a Redback Spider bite since the antivenom was introduced 50 years ago.
+Fewer than 1% of those bitten will require antivenin, and nobody has died from a Redback Spider bite since the antivenom was introduced well over 50 years ago.

 Return to top